Psychological stress: Coping mechanisms

 The Lazarus and Folkman model suggests that external events create a form of pressure to achieve, engage in, or experience a stressful situation.
 Stress is not the external event itself, but rather an interpretation and response to the potential threat; this is when the coping process begins.

 There are various ways individuals deal with perceived threats that may be stressful.
 However, people have a tendency to respond to threats with a predominant coping style, in which they dismiss feelings, or manipulate the stressful situation.

 There are different classifications for coping, or defense mechanisms, however they all are variations on the same general idea: There are good/productive and negative/counterproductive ways to handle stress.
 Because stress is perceived, the following mechanisms do not necessarily deal with the actual situation that is causing an individual stress.
 However, they may be considered coping mechanisms if they allow the individual to cope better with the negative feelings/anxiety that they are experiencing due to the perceived stressful situation, as opposed to actually fixing the concrete obstacle causing the stress.
 The following mechanisms are adapted from the DSM-IV Adaptive Functioning Scale, APA, 1994.

+While the DSM-IV (1994) categorized defense mechanisms on an "Adaptive Functioning Scale," this multi-axial system was removed in the DSM-5 (2013) and its subsequent revision, the DSM-5-TR (2022).
+Contemporary psychological models, while still acknowledging defense mechanisms, often classify coping strategies based on their function.
+A widely accepted model categorizes coping into three main styles: